 Yet Kachumbala’s women were considered lucky to score a bed at the facility.
 The population in the region has grown, and the ward couldn’t accommodate nearly half of the expectant mothers who travel to the facility – most often long distances on the back of a motorcycle taxi – to give birth.
 Some women would have their baby and need to be moved out into the hallway to recover on a cement floor.
 Faced with a choice, many women decide to stay home and give birth without medical assistance.

 As a result, the region suffers from a high infant and maternal mortality rate: an estimated 35-40 children out of every 1,000 don’t live to see their first birthday.
 Statistics indicate that sub-Saharan Africa is one of the most dangerous places on earth to be pregnant and give birth.
 Complications from childbirth, poor nutrition, infection, cross contamination, limited access to care, malaria and HIV/AIDS all impact health outcomes for mothers and their children in this part of the world.

 To improve Kachumbala’s delivery of health and reduce infant and maternal deaths, HKS designed a sustainable, passive maternity facility.
-To build it, HKS partnered with Engineers for Overseas Development (EFOD), a Wales-based charity that trains young apprentices in the building trades, who are charged with fundraising for their projects and making two-week site visits to train a local workforce and supervise construction.
+To build it, HKS partnered with Engineers for Overseas Development (EFOD), a Wales-based nonprofit, and Cyfle Building Skills, an organization that trains young apprentices in the building trades, who are charged with fundraising for their projects and making two-week site visits to train a local workforce and supervise construction.